straumboi/Sample/README.md

 - **Position On/Missing Algo**
 This list keeps track of contracts which are currently being traded but do not have a defined trading strategy.
 - **Algo Exists/No Position On**
-This list keeps track of contracts for which trading strategy has been defined but there it is not currently being traded.
+This list keeps track of contracts for which trading strategy has been defined but it is not currently being traded.
 - **Position On/Incomplete Algo**
 This lists files for which there is logic defined but it is incomplete.
 Only lists contracts which are currently being traded.